 Required Tools: Flat iron, heat protectant spray or gel

-- Have you decided to do straighten your strands separately?
+- Have you decided to straighten your strands separately?
 In that case, find a place to hang your wefts.
-A regular clothes hanger can do the job or something similar.
+The regular clothes hanger can do the job or something similar.

 - It is a good idea to wash your wefts first because there’s no point in washing them after the straightening process.

-- When your wefts are completely dry from washing, take a comb and brush them thoroughly so there’s no knots or tangles.
+- When your wefts are completely dry from washing, take a comb and brush them thoroughly so there are no knots or tangles.

-- Before you apply the hot tool, you need to protect your wefts from the heat.
+- Before applying the hot tool, you must protect your wefts from the heat.
 To do that, apply a heat protectant spray on each one and let it dry.
 They are very cheap, and you can find them in many stores.
-If you use a gel one, simply apply some to your hands and run them through the wefts.
+If you use a gel one, apply some to your hands and run them through the wefts.

 - Start with the largest weft first and clip it on your hanger.
-Turn on your flat iron so that it heats up.
+Please turn on your flat iron so that it heats up.

 2 How to Straighten Extensions Attached to Your Hair?